survivejs/js_tricks_and_tips/presentation/slides.md

 - Ideally things "would just work" (tm)
 - Unfortunately it's not that simple always
-- Bleeding edge is bleeds for a reason
+- Bleeding edge bleeds for a reason
 - Solutions
     * Shims
     * Better testing (ie. browserling, browserstack)